Andrewsama/ADGA/README.md

  # Adaptive Denoising Graph Contrastive Learning with Memory Graph Attention for Recommendationn

-<font color='red'>The implementation code will be released after the acceptance of the paper.</font>
+<font color=red>The implementation code will be released after the acceptance of the paper.</font>

 This is the PyTorch implementation for **ADGA** proposed in the paper **Adaptive Denoising Graph Contrastive Learning with Memory Graph Attention for Recommendation**.